Tutti Frutti (song): Original recording by Little Richard

 As the session wore on, Little Richard became frustrated that his anarchic performance style was not being fully captured on tape.
 During a lunch break, he started pounding a piano and singing a ribald song that he wrote and composed, and which he had been performing live for a few years.
 According to some accounts, he first wrote and performed the song while working as a janitor in a bus station.
 The song that he sang was a piece of music that he "had polished in clubs across the South."
 Little Richard sang:

 After this lively performance, Blackwell knew the song was going to be a hit, but recognized that the lyrics, with their "minstrel modes and sexual humor", needed to be revised for lyrical purity.

 Blackwell contacted local songwriter Dorothy LaBostrie to revise the lyrics, with Little Richard still playing in his characteristic style.
 According to Blackwell, LaBostrie "didn't understand melody" but she was definitely a "prolific writer".

-The original lyrics, in which "Tutti Frutti" referred to a homosexual man, were:
+The original lyrics, in which "Tutti Frutti" verses contained descriptions of anal sex, were: